 Walton laid out a small settlement and sold a lot at the corner of Salina and Genesee to Henry Bogardus.
 The latter opened a tavern in 1806 and the intersection took on the informal name of, Bogardus Corners.
 Soon a few simple houses joined the mill and tavern.
 After a few years, ownership of the inn passed to Sterling Cossitt of Marcellus, and the location was re-named Cossitt’s Corners.
 The nucleus for Syracuse was being formed.
 But Plagued by the unhealthy nature of the surrounding low lands, anemic Cossitt’s Corners grew very slowly.

-Forman, the visionary, the entrepreneur and the ambitious, set his sights then on the struggling, swampy surrounded settlement in the middle, at Cossitt’s Corners.
-About 1815, Forman and a handful of partners formed a land company to buy out Walton’s remaining interests in the tract surrounding Clinton Square.
-Forman continued to be a strong canal advocate and helped guide that revolutionary venture into being through his effective lobbying.
+Joshua Forman, the visionary, the entrepreneur and the ambitious, set his sights then on the struggling, swampy surrounded settlement in the middle, at Cossitt’s Corners.
+Around 1815, Forman and a handful of partners formed a land company to buy out Walton’s remaining interests in the tract surrounding Clinton Square.
+Forman continued to be a strong advocate for the construction of the Erie Canal and helped guide that revolutionary venture into being through his effective lobbying.
 Construction of the Grand Canal began at Rome, NY in 1817 and the chosen route was headed for Cossitt’s Corners.

 But personal problems arose for Forman in 1818 while the canal was still in its early stages of construction.
 The Bank of the United States had overextended its credit, called in loans from state banks, which, in turn, called in their loans on the heavily mortgaged lands they had financed.
 Forman and his land company, apparently, were overextended and faulted on its mortgage and their holdings in what would become downtown.
 The land was sold in a Sherriff’s auction in October of 1818.
 Fortunately for Forman, the highest bidder was a partnership that included his brother, William Sabine.
 The new owners turned around and hired Forman to be their agent, so he was able to maintain his management of the land that would become downtown.